1994: Reprise 9 45786-2

 Sex Kills follows up on the LA tone, notching the anger and violence up several notches.
 Its a more profound lyric than it might seem to those unfamiliar with the cultural eras Mitchells musical career has spanned and specifically her perspective of having been part of the 1960s/California lovefest part; that sex now not just is used as advertising but actually causes death is probably the ultimate perversion of how it was for them then and the hard, dirty machinery of materialistic 1990s nastiness comes through in both the lyric and the driving dark beat/beast of this track.

-My least-favorite tracks on this album are Not to Blame, which is well-intentioned but just to heavyhanded and obvious, and The Sire of Sorrow, which has always completely disinterested me.
-How Do You Stop is rather too mild for me, but at least it sounds nice and can sustain repeated visits to see if I get anything more out of it (and it doesnt hurt that Seals voice is part of the fabric, if not featured).
+My least-favorite tracks on this album are Not to Blame, which is well-intentioned but just too heavyhanded and obvious, and The Sire of Sorrow, which has always completely disinterested me.
+How Do You Stop is rather too mild for me, but at least it sounds nice and can sustain repeated visits to see if I get anything more out of it (and it doesnt hurt that Seals gorgeous voice is part of the fabric, if not featured).
+Magdalene Laundries isnt particularly subtle in its lyrics and story, but its a dark little jewel worth coming back to after the first depressing few listens have faded back a bit (which took several years, in my case).

 Comments © 2018 Mark Ellis Walker, except as noted, and no claim is made to the images and quoted lyrics.